-Substitute House Bill No. 5074 seeks to create a special motor vehicle number plate to honor women veterans in Connecticut.
-The bill amends Section 14-20b of the general statutes, allowing the Commissioner of Motor Vehicles to issue a special certificate of registration and a set of number plates to any woman veteran or woman member of the armed forces who owns or leases a vehicle for at least one year, including those used exclusively for farming.
-The bill also stipulates that the plates will expire and must be renewed according to existing regulations, with a fee structure designed to cover production and replacement costs.
+Substitute House Bill No. 5074 seeks to honor Connecticut women veterans by establishing a special motor vehicle number plate dedicated to their service.
+The bill amends Section 14-20b of the general statutes, allowing the Commissioner of Motor Vehicles to issue a special certificate of registration and a set of number plates to any woman veteran or woman member of the armed forces who owns or leases a vehicle for at least one year, including those used exclusively for farming purposes.
+The bill also introduces a fee structure for the issuance and replacement of these plates to cover production costs.

 File No. 223: 14-20b